HazemOS08/CHU-JAVA-CRUD-APP/README.md

 ## Demo
 Watch the video demonstration of the system in action

+## Inspiration
+This project was inspired by my  background at CHU Sainte-Justine, giving me practical insight into how hospital workflows, staff management, and secure data handling function in a real healthcare environment.

 ## Features & Role-Based Access Control

 ### Administrator Control